PM Modi holds bilateral meetings with UAE counterpart, Madagascar president on the sidelines of World Government Summit | Politics

 - United Arab Emirates

-Prime Minister Narendra Modi on Wednesday met his UAE counterpart Sheikh Mohammed bin Rashid Al Maktoum, and discussed a wide range of areas of bilateral cooperation including trade and investment.
+Prime Minister Narendra Modi on Wednesday met his Dubai counterpart Sheikh Mohammed bin Rashid Al Maktoum to discuss a wide range of areas of bilateral cooperation even as the two leaders welcomed the signing of the Bilateral Investment Treaty and the growing economic ties.

+Prime Minister Modi also invited the Vice President and Prime Minister of the UAE Sheikh Mohammed bin Rashid to visit India at his earliest convenience.

+“It is always a delight to meet @HHShkMohd.
+His vision for Dubai’s growth is clearly visible to the entire world.
+Our discussions covered a wide range of subjects ranging from commerce to connectivity, and ways to boost people-to-people linkages,” Modi posted on his official X handle along with the photos of the meeting.

-“Strengthening India-UAE Comprehensive Strategic Partnership!
+A post on the official X handle of the Ministry of External Affairs (MEA) also posted photos and said, “Strengthening India-UAE Comprehensive Strategic Partnership!
 PM @narendramodi met VP & PM of UAE @HHShkMohd in Dubai.
-Discussions covered a wide range of areas of bilateral cooperation including trade & investment, technology, education, and people-to-people ties,” said a post on the official X handle of the Ministry of External Affairs (MEA).
+Discussions covered a wide range of areas of bilateral cooperation including trade & investment, technology, education, and people-to-people ties.”
+Modi and Sheikh Mohammed bin Rashid, who is also the Defence Minister and the Ruler of Dubai, welcomed the signing of the Bilateral Investment Treaty and also expressed their satisfaction at the rapidly growing economic and commercial ties between India and the UAE, and acknowledged in particular the key role played by the Comprehensive Economic Partnership Agreement, a statement from the MEA said.

+Briefing about the Bilateral Investment Treaty between India and the UAE, Foreign Secretary Vinay Kwatra said that the agreement will set the basis for stronger and more extensive and wide-ranging investment partnerships because it focuses not just on protecting the existing investments.

+PM Modi thanked his counterpart for his graciousness towards the Indian community living in Dubai.
+Both leaders acknowledged the contribution of the Indian Diaspora in Dubai’s evolution into a global hub for trade, services and tourism, the MEA said.

 A first meeting between the two leaders, Modi and Rajoelina met on the sidelines of the World Governments Summit here.